The use of tablets results in data that must be backed up, especially in 1:n scenarios (several

-The server URLs are entered in a sub-menu for SMB in the format
+The server URLs are entered accordingly in a submenu as follows:

 Those fields already configured by the server-side are hidden, except for the user name,

-As soon as a valid login at a Samba or WebDAV Server exists, a new file location called "Relution Files" is created and is available in all apps that support these locations, such as the iOS Files app.
-The connected shares are displayed as folders under "Relution Files”.
-Then one of the folders can be selected and its content is displayed.
+As soon as there is a valid login to an SMB or WebDAV server, a new location called "Relution Files" is created.
+This is available in all apps that support locations, such as the iOS File app.
+The connected shares are displayed as folders under "Relution Files".
+Afterwards, one of the folders can be selected to display the files contained.

-If the menu for loading or saving files is accessed in an app that supports file locations, files can directly be accessed on a configured server share (the example shows the Pages app, “Create Document”).
-The exact functionality depends on the app used.
+If the corresponding menu for creating, opening or saving a file is called in an app that supports storage locations, functions can be provided directly.
+The exact scope of functions depends on the app you are using.